Home

 Abutment placement

-• Once the implant has fused with the bone, a small connector; called an abutment; is attached to the implant.
-This part protrudes above the gum and serves as an attachment point for the restorative tooth.
+After the implant has fused with your bone, a small connector called an abutment is attached.
+This sticks out above the gum and holds the new tooth.

 Crown placement

-• A custom-made crown (the element that looks like a tooth) is attached to the abutment.
-The crown is specifically designed to match your other teeth in shape and colour, providing a natural look.
+A custom-made crown (the part that looks like a tooth) is fixed onto the abutment.
+It’s designed to match your other teeth in shape and colour for a natural look.

 Follow-up and care